Sampling for Pinewood Nematodes

 Sampling Pine Trees with Early Symptoms

 In the early stages, pine needles will wilt and develop a gray-green color.
 The needles remain attached and one or a few branches may show symptoms (Figure 1).
-Growers should locate several lower branches that exhibit these symptoms (Figure 2).
-Remove the branches as close to the trunk as possible.
-Remove a few branch sections that measure 10 inches long and at least one inch in diameter.
+Growers should locate several lower branches that exhibit these symptoms.
+Remove the branches as close to the trunk as possible (Figure 2).
+Remove a few branch sections that measure 10 inches long and at least 1 inch in diameter.
 Place branch pieces in a plastic zipper bag and store in the refrigerator (Figure 3).
-Deliver the sample to your county extension office within a few days and the Extension Educator can arrange for laboratory testing.
+Deliver the sample to your county OSU Extension office within a few days and the Extension educator can arrange for laboratory testing.

 Sampling Pine Trees with Advanced Symptoms

 In later stages of pine wilt, most of the tree will bear brown, wilted needles (Figure 4).
 The decline occurs quickly, usually in one month to two months.
 Growers may sample symptomatic branches as described in the previous section.
 If the tree is removed, the grower may collect pieces of the trunk and send them for examination.
-Trunk “cookies” should be sealed in a plastic bag as above.
+Trunk “cookies” should be sealed in a plastic bag and stored in the refrigerator.

 What to Expect